 We’ve just released our weekly Sector Snapshot report (see a sample here) for Bespoke Premium and Bespoke Institutional members.
 Please log-in here to view the report if you’re already a member.
 If you’re not yet a subscriber and would like to see the report, please start a two-week free trial to Bespoke Premium now.

-To see our full Sector Snapshot with additional commentary plus six pages of charts that include analysis of valuations, breadth, technicals, and relative strength, start a two-week free trial to our Bespoke Premium package now.
+To find out what this means and to see our full Sector Snapshot with additional commentary plus six pages of charts that include analysis of valuations, breadth, technicals, and relative strength, start a two-week free trial to our Bespoke Premium package now.
 Here’s a breakdown of the products you’ll receive.

 After a better than expected Empire Manufacturing report on Tuesday, today’s release of the Philly Fed Manufacturing report also came in better than expected (34.4 vs 21.0) and was up from last month’s reading of 23.2.
 What makes this month impressive is that it now represents the 18th straight month that the headline index has come in above 20.
 That hasn’t happened since – well, ever!
 Prior to this month’s report, there had never been a streak of more than 17 months since the indicator’s inception where the headline index was above 20.

 Looking at the chart below, the current level indicates that further upside momentum may be hard to come by.
 Outside of the short-period in the early 1980s, the reading on General Business conditions has had a hard time staying above the 35-ish level.